-A number of heritage buildings and sites still exist in the Inner Harbour area including the Bajus Brewery, the Davis Drydock, 9 North Street, the National Grocer Building, the Bailey Broom Company, the Woollen Mill, and Maplehurst, the residence of Thomas Burrowes, the 19th century clerk of the Rideau.
-Only one of these sites, 9 North Street, has designated heritage status.
-In addition there are a number of locations with a storied past, rich in intangible heritage, such as the sites of the former houses of Molly and Joseph Brant and several 19th century industrial enterprises.
-Plans are in process to celebrate this tangible and intangible heritage through creation of an audio tour as well as a trail brochure.
+A number of old industrial heritage buildings and sites still exist in the Inner Harbour area including the Bajus Brewery, the Davis Drydock, 9 North Street, the National Grocer’s Building, the Bailey Broom Company, the Woollen Mill, and Maplehurst, the residence of Thomas Burrowes, the 19th century clerk of the Rideau.

 Following a last-minute panic when the Patry proposal to develop the Tannery property seemed about to pass Council at the September 9th Council meeting, the following motion was moved by Councillor Glover, seconded by Deputy Mayor Neill, “That Council hereby directs staff to halt the RFP process with respect to the redevelopment of the former Davis Tannery lands.”

 The effect of this direction is that the City of Kingston has concluded the RFP process without any award.
 The City’s option with current owner, Rideau Renewal Inc, expires on December 10, 2014, after which the City will no longer have any rights under the redevelopment agreement for the former Davis Tannery property.